Boundless curiosity in a networked society

 Discovering is also about physical, emotional and cognitive movements.
 Next time you are waiting or on the go, what if you nurture your curiosity through questions and insights in a podcast?
 How do you bring newness and take stock of it?
 Feedly, Youtube and prints are where I look for novelty.

 Going screenless often and slow is how we can go with the knowledge flows and our tempo.
 Disconnecting.
 Going for a walk is rewarding to discover and connect to nature.
 Being in motion and keep doing while dealing with the third lockdown in France.

 Reading books are ways to discover, too.
-Books can map knowledge, mention other books and ideas from people.
+Books can map knowledge and mention other books and ideas from people.
 They can be such valuable sensemaking artefacts.
-I found that I rediscover myself and the people in my ecosystem while writing, editing and formatting my book on connectedness and continuous learning.
+I rediscover myself and the people in my ecosystem while writing, editing and formatting my book on connectedness and continuous learning.

-We can get moving and observe our personal data and patterns to self-improve.
+We can get moving and observe our data and patterns to self-improve.
 In that way, we are curious about ourselves and our surroundings.
-Connecting physical, cognitive and emotional, and social.
-And asking deep questions.
+We connect physical, cognitive, emotional, and social and ask deep questions.

 “Curiosity is your willingness to ask questions and probe deeper.” — @Omar_Itani

 Doing something to figure out independently or together in projects is another way to discover and rediscover.
-For instance, I discovered and learned more about innovative approaches, workplace learning, book editing and formatting, transmedia content creation, and community management in that way.
+For instance, I discovered and learned more about innovative approaches, workplace learning, book editing and formatting, transmedia content creation, and community management.